Romanian Harlequin cake – these are tiny layered cake squares with tangy jam, a perfect recipe for the Holiday season.

 - Layer cake: When the cake layers are cool, layer them with jam.
 Stir the jam well before spreading it on the cake layers.

 - Assemble the cake: Choose the nicest cake layer and set it aside to use it as the top layer.
 The first layer should be smeared with plum jam, the second with apricot jam, and the third one with plum jam again.
-Place the last cake layer on top and press gently.
+Place the last cake layer on top and press gently.14 oz plum jam + 7 oz apricot jam

 Glaze:

-- Mix the egg yolks, icing sugar, lemon juice, and vanilla extract in a small bowl.
+- Mix the egg yolks, icing sugar, lemon juice, and vanilla extract in a small bowl.4 egg yolks + 1 cup powdered sugar + 1 tablespoon lemon juice + ½ teaspoon vanilla extract

-- Prepare for glazing the cake: Place the layered cake on a large baking tray or wooden board.
-If using the wooden board, place that in a baking tray as well.
-This is necessary because some of the glaze will run down the sides of the cake.
+- Prepare for glazing the cake: Place the layered cake on a large baking tray or a wooden board.
+If using a wooden board, set it inside a baking tray to catch any glaze that drips down the sides.

 - Start spreading the glaze on top.
-If the glaze is excessively runny, add more icing sugar until you obtain the desired consistency.
-If you need to add more icing sugar depends on the size of the egg yolks.
+If it's too runny, add more powdered sugar until it reaches the right consistency.
+The amount needed depends on the egg yolk size.

 Store:

-- Wrap the whole cake very well in clingfilm/plastic wrap, including the wooden board it sits on (or the baking tray/ casserole dish it sits on).
-I make a double layer and ensure there is no hole or anything.
+- Wrap the entire cake tightly in plastic wrap, including the wooden board, baking tray, or casserole dish.
+I use a double layer to ensure there are no gaps or openings.

 - Leave the cake to rest for 2 or 3 days in a cool place.
 It doesn't have to be the fridge, but make sure is cool.
 I always keep it in the cellar.